What is the SQE?

 If you want to sit your assessment outside of the UK, you should check the timing of your assessment when you book.
 There will be varied start times for assessments held in international centres.

-***SQE1 and SQE2 written will take place at Pearson VUE test centres in the UK and internationally.
+SQE2 written assessments take place at Pearson VUE locations in the UK and internationally.

 To assist candidates, training providers and employers in their planning, the weeks we are aiming to start assessments for each relevant assessment window is as follows:

 However, these are indicative only.
-Specific dates will be published 12 months before the relevant assessment.
+Dates will be published 12 months before the relevant assessment.

 You have six years in which to complete SQE1 and SQE2.
 The six-year period starts from the first day you sit your first SQE assessment.
-You can have up to three attempts at each of SQE1 and SQE2 within this period.
+You have up to three attempts at SQE1 and SQE2 within this time.